 From historic city streets, to panoramic landscapes, to lush green spaces, Albany County is filled with Instagrammable spots.
 During all four seasons, explore picture-perfect parks, streets, places and landmarks in Albany County.
-Scroll on for 21 totally Insta-worthy spots, sorted from A to Z, to check out in 2021.
-Don't forget to share your Albany County photos with #DiscoverAlbany for a chance to be featured on our Instagram.
+Scroll on for 21 totally Insta-worthy spots, sorted from A to Z. Don't forget to share your Albany County photos with #DiscoverAlbany for a chance to be featured on our Instagram.

 Spanning nine miles from Pearl Street in Albany to Grove Street in Voorheesville, the Albany County Helderberg Hudson Rail Trail is a local gem.
 Snap photos of scenic views while biking, hiking or walking along the former Delaware & Hudson (D&H) Railroad line.

 The Albany Pine Bush Preserve, located in the heart of Albany County, is a globally-rare ecosystem boasting Instagrammable views of pine barrens, rolling sand dunes, twisting trails and deep ravines.
 In the Spring time, keen-eyed photographers can snap photos of the endangered Karner Blue Butterfly fluttering among the wild blue lupines.

 With winding roads, enchanting wooded hills and exquisite burial monuments, Albany Rural Cemetery is a picturesque spot for a stroll.
 While the historic cemetery is beautiful place for photos all year long, it is particularly mesmerizing during the Fall.